 - The Adviser

-Choosing an adviser to work with can be a substantial task in itself.
+Choosing an Financial Adviser you can trust can be a substantial task in itself.
 Although recommendations and referrals from friends, family and acquaintances is often a good first step.
 Online searches can prove fruitful.
 Use websites and review sites to gain clarity of the type of adviser you may wish to work with.